Getting the Most Out of Your Building Loan

-The real benefit of doing things this way is that your initial monthly payments would be lower because you are only paying interest on the smaller loan, rather than your entire’s home’s value as well.
+The real benefit of doing things this way is that your initial monthly payments would be lower because you are only paying interest on the smaller loan rather than your entire home’s value.
 However, because of this, the deposit needed for this type of loan could be higher than a construction-permanent mortgage.

 There are also two less common types of construction loans, as explained below:

-In this type of loan, the lender disburses money to the owner-builder, instead of a third party contractor.
-This loan is great for owner’s who want to act as their own general contractor, but it’s worth noting that to be approved, you usually need to have built homes before, or hold a contractor’s license.
+In this type of loan, the lender disburses money to the owner-builder instead of a third-party contractor.
+This loan is great for owners who want to act as their own general contractor, but it’s worth noting that you usually need to have built homes before or hold a contractor’s license to be approved.

-This is almost exactly like a typical mortgage, however instead of being based on a home’s value at purchase, it’s based on the appraised value of a home after the renovations are complete.
-A great option if you intend to purchase a fixer upper.
+This is very similar to a typical mortgage; however, instead of being based on a home’s value at purchase, it is based on the appraised value of a home after the renovations are complete.
+A great option if you intend to purchase a fixer-upper.